cyberbotics/webots/docs/discord/development-2021.md

 ##### Darko Lukić [Cyberbotics] 06/02/2021 07:10:45
 It will create an `odom` topic in which it publishes odometry data generated from wheels

+##### mmoralesp 06/02/2021 17:07:42
+Thanks it works for me

+Does anybody know how to get a robot/node name using a topic?

+##### Darko Lukić [Cyberbotics] 06/03/2021 06:42:53
+You have to create the topic.
+Once you have extended the `WebotsDifferentialDriveNode` you have the `self.robot` object available which you can use with standard Webots API.